The self-paced course designed to help you setup & use Quickbooks Online to manage the money in your boutique.

 Most of the boutique owners I’ve worked with begin their business as a sole proprietor or LLC business.
 Both of these types of businesses are known as pass-through entities, which simply means that all of the income & expenses “pass through” to the individual business owner(s) own personal income tax return.

-This means that you will report all of your business income & expenses on a Schedule C that is attached to your personal tax return.
+This means that you will report all of your business income & expenses on a Schedule C, which is just another separate page that is attached to your personal tax return.
 You can see what the Schedule C looks like here.
 You will report all your income at the top, and you will be able to list all of your deductible expenses after that.

 If you take a look at the Schedule C, you may notice that there are a lot of different expenses listed under Part II that don’t apply to you.
 Don’t worry, you can find a more boutique-friendly list of deductible expenses in my free download here.
 Any of these that don’t already have a spot on the Schedule C can be grouped together and reported on the “Other Expenses” line, then listed out under Part V.